bettersize

 Henry's equation

-Static light scattering (SLS) is a technology that measures the scattering intensities of the sample, weight-average molecular weight (Mw), and second virial coefficient A2 through the Rayleigh equation:
+Static light scattering (SLS) is a technology that measures the scattering intensities, weight-average molecular weight (Mw), and second virial coefficient (A2) of the sample through the Rayleigh equation

 Rayleigh equation